 4. Offer to Cook

-An easy way to create healthy SIBO friendly recipes that everyone can enjoy is to offer to cook.
+- An easy way to create healthy SIBO friendly recipes that everyone can enjoy is to offer to cook.
 Find a tasty recipe and tell your friends that you can make dinner.
 This way you can go to the store and select the meat you will be eating and any other ingredients that go with your dish.
 You will be able to select each ingredient for the meal this way and customize it to your liking.
 You can ask friends to chip in for costs and help out with the cooking.
 Check out our SIBO Survivor Cookbook to explore a vast collection of gut-friendly & easy to prepare recipes.

 5. Exaggerate Your Reason